MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Teams/reset-a-conference-id-for-a-user-in-teams.md

 - Una vez que se ha restablecido el nuevo id. de conferencia, podrá verlo en **Id. de conferencia**.

 - After a new conference ID is created, the old conference ID can't be used by callers.
-Debe notificar a los usuarios para que reprogramen sus invitaciones de reunión existentes para asegurarse de que se agrega a las invitaciones el nuevo Id. de conferencia.
+You should notify users to reschedule their existing meeting invites to make sure the new conference ID is added to the invitations.

 ## <a name="want-to-know-more-about-windows-powershell"></a>¿Quiere saber más sobre Windows PowerShell?